andrewsunglaekim/intro_to_html_css/readme.md

 > The only new element we've added is the `img` tag.
 Couple of new things for this tag.
 We'll be using an attribute for the first time.
 There are alot of use cases for attributes in HTML elements, this is just one of them.
 The `src` attribute provides where the image is coming from.
 Another thing to note is that `<img>` is a self closing tag.

 In order to create an image of a personal picture of yours.
-Place the picture that you'd like in your webpage in the *same* directory as that of you `index.html`(your webpage).
+Place the picture that you'd like in your webpage in the *same* directory as that of your `index.html`(your webpage).
 Then link to it in the src with just the files name eg.:

 ```html
 <img src="my_pic.jpg">